Hobo Humpin' Slobo Babe: Critical reception

-Larry Flick from Billboard wrote, "Enigmatic trio from Stockholm, Sweden, comes on like a frantic hybrid of Björk, the Beastie Boys, and Onyx on this concoction of wailing guitars, live hip-hop beats, male gang chants, and jiggly female warbling.
+Larry Flick from Billboard magazine wrote, "Enigmatic trio from Stockholm, Sweden, comes on like a frantic hybrid of Björk, the Beastie Boys, and Onyx on this concoction of wailing guitars, live hip-hop beats, male gang chants, and jiggly female warbling.
 A truly left-of-center, wildly contagious gem that demands instant attention from college and alternative formats.
 Once popsters take a moment to get used to it, they'll find it a more than worthy playlist addition."
 Troy J. Augusto from Cash Box commented, "After slaying the European press with its wildly eclectic Beastie Boys/Sugarcubes/Ministry bastard sound.
 Whale have set their sights on the U.S., where alternative and college radio has already become hip to the Swedish trio’s unique, spastic sound.
 Male hip-hop vocals and rhythms, the tortured-angel voice of Cia Berg and gads of noises, samples and chaos make for an unusual track worth at least one listen.
 Give this one a chance."
 James Masterton for Dotmusic described it as "frantic, and frankly bizarre".
 A reviewer from Gavin Report felt it "have a sound that's a bit like The Sugarcubes meet the Red Hot Chili Peppers—unusual female vocals, solid beats and heavy on the funk."
 Ross Jones from The Guardian declared it as a "fantastic debut single", noting its "loud, heavily distorted guitars, synth-bass, and cooing girlie vocals".
 Caroline Sullivan from the newspaper felt the chorus "outdoes a footballers' stag party for oikishness".
 Taylor Parkes from Melody Maker named it Single of the Week, praising it as "staggering, a big funky-assed killmonster bellowing for the indescribable, answered back with the echoed yelps of an angel in a spacesuit".